 Store-bought herbs are almost bland in comparison.
-I’ll use them in a pinch, but if I can cut and dry my own, I’m going to every chance I get!
-Here are 5 easy ways you can dry herbs.
-Just choose your favorite and get to drying!
+Sure, I’ll use them in a pinch, but if I can cut and dry my own, I’m going to every chance I get!

 Before you get started, you need to harvest your herbs.
 During the height of growing season, I usually snip of the entire stem to encourage the plant to keep producing.
 Then, I slide my thumb and pointer finger along the stem, forcing the leaves into a bowl.

 Give them a good rinse and spin dry in a salad spinner or pat dry with a paper towel.
 You need to give them a rinse, but want to make sure they aren’t wet when you begin the drying process.
-Now pick your method.

 Now what do you do with all those dried herbs?
-Me, I prefer to pull out my coffee grinder and pulse small batches them.
+Personally , I prefer to pull out my coffee grinder and pulse small batches them.
 If you are drying multiple types of herbs, you want to make sure that in between each type of herb, you clean your coffee grinder, just so that the flavors don’t co-mingle.

-I put the dried and lightly pulsed herbs into small mason jars and then store them in the pantry or cupboard.
+Then I put the dried and lightly pulsed herbs into small mason jars and then store them in the pantry or cupboard.
 They will store for about a year, and the flavor is so much more intense than anything you can get in a store!

 Do you grow and dry your herbs?
 If so, what is your preferred method?